 - Dust the potatoes lightly with flour, tossing to coat as evenly as possible.
 Add the potatoes to the hot fat and using tongs, turn the pieces to coat them with the butter-oil mix.
 Be sure to spread them in a single layer, allowing for a little space between the pieces.

 - Roast until browned and crisp, 45 to 50 minutes, turning the potatoes every 15 minutes to ensure that they brown evenly.
-Season with salt and freshly ground pepper and serve immediately.
+Season to taste with All-Purpose Seasoning Blend and freshly ground pepper.
+Serve immediately.